 Almost totally abandoning any storylines from the not very good Predator predecessors, this movie is admirably stripped-down and simplified.
 Director Nimrod Antal and producer Robert Rodriguez keep the pace nimble, using the jungle setting for maximum atmosphere.
 Even the rest breaks between attacks contain a tingly sense of dread.

 The script, on the other hand, never goes very deep.
 For example, one character is seen removing his expensive shoes (to avoid getting them muddy), and nothing ever comes of it.
 And the idea of two different races of predators isn't used very interestingly, either.
-Nor does the movie do anything interesting with the wild card character, the doctor played by Grace.
+Nor does Predators do anything interesting with the wild card character, the doctor played by Grace.
 Still, it's easy to forgive this lapse of imagination while enjoying the movie's well-engineered action and mood.

 Was the movie scary?
 Why or why not?

 How does this movie compare to others in the Predator franchise?
 What does it have in common with them?
 What sets it apart?

 What's the difference between being "alive" and being "human"?

 - On DVD or streaming: October 19, 2010

 - Cast: Adrien Brody, Alice Braga, Laurence Fishburne, Topher Grace

 - MPAA rating: R

 - MPAA explanation: strong creature violence and gore, and pervasive language